sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 }
 ```

-Once I have a high-level understanding of the design, I ask following question to myself:

 Why Go took all the trouble for implementing a unique lock-free structure just for holding temporary profiling data?
 Why not write everything to a hashmap periodically?

-The answer is in the design itself.

 Look at the first thing that the `SIGPROF` handler does is to disable memory allocation.
 Additionally, the profiler code path does not involve any locks and even the maximum depth of stack trace is hardcoded.
 As of Go 1.19, it is [64](https://github.com/golang/go/blob/54cf1b107d24e135990314b56b02264dba8620fc/src/runtime/cpuprof.go#L22).
 All these details are there to provide a more efficient and predictable overhead for the profiler.
 Low and predictable performance is key for a production-ready profiler.